yaswanth1701/yaswanth1701/README.md

 <p align="center">
   Hi, I'm Gonna Yaswanth, A final year undergrad at VNIT Nagpur India.
   <br>
-  :test_tube: I'm currently pursuing bachelor of technology in Chemical engineering.
+  :test_tube: I'm currently pursuing a bachelor of technology in Chemical engineering.

   <br>
-  🤖 I am interested in Robot control, and planning and  I am a member at IvLabs(Robotic and AI community).
+  🤖 I am interested in Robot control and planning and  I am a member at IvLabs(Robotic and AI community).
   <br>
 <!--   📚 I’m currently working on  LEGGED robots:dog2:. -->
 <!--   📌  I'm also a research intern in MARMoT Lab at National University of Singapore(NUS) working on articulated locomotion😄. -->
-📌  I'm also a research intern in MARMoT Lab at National University of Singapore(NUS)
+📌  I'm also a research intern in the MARMoT Lab at the National University of Singapore(NUS)
   <br>
   📫 I am always interested in knowing new people who share same interest as mine, feel free to contact me at: <a href="mailto: gonnayaswanth17@gmail.com">gonnayaswanth17@gmail.com</a>